 Making Gitflow the way you want it to

-I have been a part-time Git user for alittle over a year now, before this I had dabbled with using Subversion but never for anything too serious.
-I say part-time as throughout the year I never fully got to grips with all the ideologies/tools provided to aid in my development lifecyle process - in particular branching.
+I have been a part-time Git user for a little over a year now.
+Before this, I had dabbled with using Subversion but never for anything too serious.
+I say ‘part-time’ because, throughout the year, I never fully got to grips with all the ideologies and tools available to support my development lifecycle process.
+This was particularly evident with regard to branching.

-Sure, I had attempted to get my head around the great documentation found on the offical Git website, along with a boat load of screencasts, but putting this into practise just never happened.
-Up until recently I had been very happy working in ‘master’ and maybe if I’m feeling alittle crazy adding a temporary branch for a feature I may be experimenting on.
+Sure, I had attempted to get my head around the excellent documentation found on the official Git website, along with a boatload of screencasts.
+However, putting this into practise never actually happened.
+Until recently, I had been very content working in ‘master’.
+On occasion, if I was feeling a little adventurous, I would add a temporary branch for an experimental feature.

 Gitflow to the rescue

-This has all changed since I found Gitflow (alittle late to the party I know), In 2010 Vincent Driessen posted on his site (A successful Git branching model) about how he used Git for both personal and work development.
+This has all changed since I discovered Gitflow (a little late to the party, I know).
+In 2010, Vincent Driessen posted on his site (A successful Git branching model) about how he used Git for both personal and professional development.
 He discussed incorporating the use of the branch types listed below:

 • Master